aviate15/sardines-pipeline/report/technical_report.md

 **(a) 0 < ε < 0.05 (ACOUSTIC\_TIEBREAKER flag):** The fused argmax winner is retained as-is.
 No additional signal is consulted.
 The flag is set to `ACOUSTIC_TIEBREAKER` to record the low-margin status for downstream review.

 **(b) ε = 0.0 exactly (perfect tie in fused scores):** The raw CER scores break the tie first.
 If those are also tied, raw acoustic scores (`A_raw`, pre-penalty and pre-normalization) decide.
-This logic runs entirely inside `confidence_check()` and is deterministic — no row can be left unresolved.
+This logic runs entirely inside `confidence_check()` and is deterministic, no row can be left unresolved.

 The tiebreaker is deterministic, runs locally, requires no API calls, and completes in microseconds.

 ### 7.4 WER Output Computation

 Once the golden is selected, WER for all five candidates is computed via `jiwer.wer(golden_norm, candidate_norm)`.
 The golden candidate's own WER is hardcoded to 0.0 and verified by a runtime assertion.
-WER argument order: reference first, hypothesis second — denominator is reference (golden) word count.
+WER argument order: reference first, hypothesis second, denominator is reference (golden) word count.

 ---